 "There is no job like this," she says.
 "I thrive on chaos."

-Segrest, 54, is a native of Port Gibson, Miss..
-From his "howdy," to the often shoeless and sometimes shirtless employees, there is a tone of comfort and practicality that might fool an outsider into thinking things are slow and easy here.
+Segrest, 54, is from Port Gibson, Miss.
+From his "howdy" to the often shoeless and sometimes shirtless employees, there is a tone of comfort and practicality that might fool an outsider into thinking things are slow and easy here.
 Instead, it is one of his secrets of success in a demanding business.

 "My grandmother gave me an aquarium when I was 5 years old," Segrest says.
 Eventually, "I turned a hobby into a business."
 After years of teaching school, he went full time into fish husbandry.